[Solved] Why Is One AirPod Louder Than the Other?

 15. Contact Apple Support

-At this point, the only other thing you can do is contact Apple Support.
-They may ask you to mail them your AirPods for repair or replacement.
-Alternatively, you can book an appointment at a Genius Bar within your location.
-Contacting Apple is easy.
+At this point, the most practical next step is to contact Apple Support.
+They may ask you to mail in your AirPods for repair or replacement, or they may direct you to a Genius Bar or an Apple Authorized Service Provider.

 Steps: